symfony/symfony-docs/cookbook/logging/channels_handlers.rst

 .. index::
    single: Logging

-How to log messages to different files
+How to log Messages to different Files
 ======================================

+.. versionadded:: 2.1
+    The ability to specify channels for a specific handler was added to the MonologBundle for Symfony 2.1.

-Symfony standard edition contains a bunch of channels for logging: ``doctrine``, ``event``, ``security`` and ``request``.
+The Symfony Standard Edition contains a bunch of channels for logging: ``doctrine``, ``event``, ``security`` and ``request``.
 Each channel corresponds to a logger service (``monolog.logger.XXX``) in the container and is injected to the concerned service.
+The purpose of channels is to be able to organize different types of log messages.

-By default, Symfony2 logs every messages in a single file.
+By default, Symfony2 logs every messages into a single file (regardless of the channel).

-Switching a channel to a different handler
+Switching a Channel to a different Handler
 ------------------------------------------

 Now, suppose you want to log the ``doctrine`` channel to a different file.